Parliamentary.ai

 Description

-The core change introduced by this bill is the amendment of Section 50 of the Children and Young Persons Act 1933.
-The bill replaces the current age of criminal responsibility, which is 10, with 12.
-This means children under 12 will not be subject to the criminal justice system.
+The primary change introduced by this bill is to amend the Children and Young Persons Act 1933.
+Specifically, it replaces the current age of criminal responsibility (10 years) with 12 years.
+This means children under the age of 12 will no longer be subject to the criminal justice system.
 The bill applies only to England and Wales.
-The commencement date will be set by the Secretary of State via regulations.
+The commencement date will be set by the Secretary of State through statutory instrument.

 Government Spending